chromatone/chromatone.center/support/promote/index.md

     type: instagram
 ---

+## Follow us on Instagram

+[@chromatone.center](https://instagram.com/chromatone.center) is the place where we share news and announcements about the project.

+## Share your creations

 You can share your creations with the world!
 Or you can bring us in to make lectures, workshops or performances at your places.
 We're open to any kind of collaboration!

 ## NAMM2019 @ Moscow